 Overcoming Your Fear of Dentists

 Do you have a phobia about dentists?
 Have you ever canceled an appointment the day before or just not shown up?
 Does sitting in the dental chair make you feel helpless?
 If you do, then you are not alone.
 More than 75% of Americans feel some degree of anxiety or dental phobia.
-However, going to a dentist in Westcliffe need not be scary.
+However, going to a dentist need not be scary.

 Dr. Jared Smith and his team care about your comfort and oral health.
 His philosophy is that a trip to the dentist should not be stressful or scary.
 They strive to make every patient comfortable and use minimally invasive procedures whenever possible.

 Dentists are not bad people.
 They do not rip out the teeth and laugh hysterically.
 Dentists provide a valuable service, and that is to provide you with the best dental care and treatment that is available.